“When we avoid difficult conversations, we trade short-term discomfort for long-term dysfunction.” Peter Bromberg

 Maybe you’re afraid of his reaction and that it will ignite an argument…

 Or worse, he’ll just shut down and stop engaging altogether.

-We do this because we don’t want to feel another letdown, another disappointment.
+We do this because we don’t want to feel another let down, another disappointment.

-The worst that will happen if you speak the truth and really share what’s on your heart…
+So, if you speak the truth and really share what’s on your heart…

 At the end of each of those conversations is a negative emotion.